Yihui-Peng/EasySave/README.md

 python app.py
 ```

 4. Access the app:
 Open your browser and navigate to:
 http://127.0.0.1:5000/

 ## Usage

+### Usage: Getting Started

-1. Create a Profile:
+#### 1. Create a Profile

-Register for a new account.
-Choose a unique username, input your email address, and create a password.
+Register for a new account by choosing a unique username, inputting your email address, and creating a password.

-2. Fill in the Financial Survey:

-Press the "Financial Survey" button at the top of the page, and fill in the form according to your situation.

-3. Use the app and record new spendings:

-Based on your income and past spending, you will see your automatically generated daily budget on the home page.
+#### 2. Initial Setup
+After registration, complete the **Financial Survey** by providing your income details and spending habits.
+This information helps the system understand your financial situation.
+#### 3. Building Your Savings Insights
-Enter new spendings by pressing the "Add New Records" button at the top of the page.
-You will see that the graphic
+To generate meaningful insights and personalized daily budgets, the system requires at least a few months of spending data.
+Initially, log your expenses by pressing the **"Add New Records"** button at the top of the page.
+Over time, as more spending data is recorded, the app will automatically generate personalized savings plans and daily budgets, which will appear on the home page.
+#### 4. Track and Adjust
-on the home page automatically updates based on your input.
+Monitor your financial progress on the home page, where graphics and data update in real time based on your input.
+Continue logging expenses to refine your personalized recommendations and stay on track with your savings goals.

+### Usage: Home page

 ## License